 Fair Weather Ahead!!

-Advance thanks to Fair Chair Lina Singleton and her team of hardworking, enthusiastic, fun-loving volunteers - Sandy Geldhof, Rachel McHenry, Amy Lineen, Jennifer Martin, Joan Card, Jenny Samuelson, Karen Sigler-Mertens, Sally Lutzker, Sara Sergent, Libby Bailey, Lynn Chadderdon and Leah Linebarger.
-Our 19th Annual Park City Children's Fair is sure to be a success thanks to their planning, the wonderful silent auction and the generous contributions of the following families who have made sure that our expenses are covered;
+Advance thanks to Fair Chair Lina Singleton and her team of hardworking, enthusiastic, fun-loving volunteers - Sandy Geldhof, Amy Courage Lineen, Brooke Brink, Jenny Samuelson, Jill Warburton, Karen Mertens, Beth Silvero, Jules Manning, Michelle Aldrich and Leah Linebarger.
+Our 20th Annual Park City Children's Fair is sure to be a success thanks to their planning, the wonderful silent auction and the generous contributions of the following families who have made sure that our expenses are covered;

-The Fair proceeds will cover the cost of supporting our friends through Plan International with whom we exchange letters throughout the year, lending a real world experience to our cultural studies - Soureya of Niger, Assitan of Mali, Reinaldo of Paraguay, Danusha of Sri Lanka - as well as Grandmother Frances Bahe of Arizona through Adopt-a-Native Elder.
-Proceeds also support the Summit County Library, PC Library, Recycle Utah, Friends of Animals, SWMS Enrichment Fund, Swaner Nature Preserve and the Kimball Art Center for another year.
+The Fair proceeds will cover the cost of supporting our friends for another year including Soureya of Niger, Assitan of Mali, and Reinaldo of Paraguay - as well as Grandmother Frances Bahe of Arizona through Adopt-a-Native Elder.
+Proceeds also support the Summit County Library, PC Library, Recycle Utah, Friends of Animals, SWIMS Student/Teacher Enrichment Fund, Swaner Nature Preserve and the Kimball Art Center.
 Our Eagle's Nest and Moose Tracks Elementary Classes budget and makes donations in person to local organizations.
 Every child, animal and library book is incorporated into our curriculum school-wide making our horizons wider and more familiar.
 This gives our students a powerful introduction to making a difference in their world.

 Thanks to all of you for donating auction basket items, distributing posters, bidding on auction baskets, helping set up and take down the Fair and for turning out to support it.
 It's always satisfying to see the whole community come together for a great day at the park in celebration of the child!